smprov22/Bamazon/README.md

 ![BamazonCustomer-salesuccessful2](/screenshots/bamazonCustomer-secondproduct.PNG)

 This is what happens when a sale is unsuccessful due to lack of stock in the selected product.
+The sale does not go through and the table is re-displayed so the customer can adjust their order.

 ![BamazonCustomer-unsuccessful](/screenshots/bamazonCustomer-notenoughproduct.PNG)